 A mere four hours northeast lies Sin City, the third most-visited city in the United States.
 Here, hotels, casinos, nightclubs, and restaurants all vie for attention among flashy neon lights.
-I love this city because it has so much to offer beyond just gambling and partying and the glitz and glam.
+I love Vegas because it has so much to offer beyond just gambling and partying and glitz and glam.
 Here are three things you definitely need to do:

 - Explore Fremont Street – Old Vegas is full of sketchy bars, vintage casinos, and a Bourbon Street vibe.
 It makes for an interesting contrast to the sleek and polished Strip.
 There are lots of cover bands, buskers, and celeb lookalikes pandering for paid photos, as well as people-watching, cheap slots, and cheap drinks.
 There’s also an hourly light show on the ceiling above the street.

 - Hike Red Rock – Just 30 minutes outside town, Red Rock Canyon offers plenty of hiking and biking trails.
 Just make sure to arrive early in the morning before it gets too hot.